Sushmita-Ghosh/React_Interview_Practice/README.md

 ---
 <br>

-* React apps generally uses bundlers like webpack to efficiently bundle our code into a minified format- but this doesn't always guarantee
+* React apps generally uses bundlers like webpack to efficiently bundle our code into a minified format- but this doesn't always guarantee  optimization

+To reduce code time:

+* Code-Splitting is a feature supported by Webpack and Browserify, which can create multiple bundles that can be dynamically loaded at runtime.
+* One part of this code splitting is to lazy load our apps - react uses lazy and suspense to lazy load our apps
+* React.lazy is used to lazy load our components - and while these are loading we can use react.suspense to show UI (like Loading text ...)
+* React.suspense has a attribute fallback which can take the any custom comp that we need to display as the UI.

+#### ROUTE-BASED CODE SPLITTING:
+* Whenever our app loads all our routes load at once- but we can load any specific route only when an user navigates to that same.
+* We can lazy load our components and wrap our routes in React.suspense

 ```javascript

 ```

-### FIX:

 [REF](https://www.youtube.com/watch?v=IBrmsyy9R94)